 I struggled with my final year teaching due to the stress and a very toxic work environment.
+Simply making it through the end of the year was a test.
+That year I found myself at the doctor multiple times due to stress-related illnesses.
 Eventually, I ended up taking a peek around and understanding that being a teacher wasn’t a good match for me.

-Limit Your Workload
+2. Limit Your Workload

 Look at your current workload to see what you can take off your plate.
 Can you have your students self grade some of their homework so that you have a few hours back over the weekend?
 Can you skip adding a new bulletin board up every month?
 Teachers overextend themselves with extra work and experience extreme guilt when they don’t overdeliver.

-Keep Yourself Motivated
+4. Keep Yourself Motivated to Survive Teaching